Bobbu/flutter_todo_client/README.md

 ## Getting Started

-This is a Flutter client that accesses the same FastAPI-based API that we prodcued in Travis Media's tutorial on FastAPI.
+This is a Flutter client that accesses the same FastAPI-based API that we produced in Travis Media's tutorial on FastAPI.
 Since he only provided a React client, I figured this might help others who are more familiar with Flutter/Dart than React.

 A few resources to get you started on this specific effort: